Make 2013 a year of travel with these 11 tips on how to travel more and travel well.

 When researching options for accommodation and activities, be open — don’t just choose something easy and familiar.
 A tour might be a good option even if you’re a staunch independent traveller, and sometimes going it alone is much better value.

 7. Pack light

 Pack as light as possible — unless you’re skiing there’s no need to check in a bag.
 Travel carry-on size and your wallet and and back will thank you.

 Try everything, but make sure to drink a lot of water and get your 5+ a day.
 It’s also a good idea to limit alcohol — stick to one or two glasses a day.

 9. Try new accommodation options

 There are so many awesome choices: couchsurfing, luxury hostels, camping or glamping, apartment rentals, B&Bs — don’t stay in a faceless hotel unless you have to.

 Since you’ve packed light, you’ll probably need to do some clothes washing.
 Wash undies every night or every couple of days, or book accommodation with laundry facilities.
 (Couchsurfing is good for this.)

 11. Be prepared for problems but don’t worry

 Chances are you’ll have a fantastic trip and nothing will go wrong.
 But keep your wits about you, don’t flash your money about, and don’t take sweets from strangers.
 And make sure you have insurance and know how it works.
-If you’re at all concerned about safety, pick up a copy of Travel Safety.

 For travelers who want to take a wrong turn every now and then, to be amazed and to see the unseen – Intrepid are your partners in adventure.
 From enjoying weird and wonderful modes of transportation, to visiting the world’s most eye-popping sights, or sharing a smile with a local family over dinner, it’s these transcendent moments when you know you’re really alive.
 We like to call them ‘real life experiences.’